Water Saving Strategies to Reduce Drainage from Flood Irrigation

 - On existing large checks, install a berm in the center to make 2 narrow checks.

-- Preparation of the field is critical to achieve a uniform flow of water across the check.
-A high uniformity of irrigation means all parts of the field have the same amount of water for the same time.
+- A high uniformity of irrigation means all parts of the field have the same amount of water for the same time.
 This also reduces deep percolation losses.

 - Laser level to insure cross slope is flat and check slope is uniform.